Guidance for Line Managers and Staff

 The Health and Safety at Work etc. Act 1974 (HSWA) places a duty on the College as an employer to protect the health, safety and welfare of all its employees irrespective of where they may be working.
 This will include those working from home.

-Home working occurs when a member of staff is granted permission by their line manager to undertake work at their place of residence that would ordinarily be performed on the employers’ premises.
+Remote working occurs when a member of staff has prior agreement with their line manager to undertake work at a desk or site that is not known as their primary place of work.

-- Where a special project requires completion and it is possible to undertake this work away from College premises.
+- Where a special project requires completion and it is practicable to undertake this work away from College premises.

 - Where there are predicted transport difficulties.